-I am an independent freelance producer of commercials, film, television and digital content based in Los Angeles, CA. As a member of the Producers Guild of America and the Academy of Television Arts and Sciences, my work has garnered several accolades including Emmy, Clio, Lion, Addy, Effie, One Show Pencil and Webby awards.
-Haymaker Projects is my development shingle under which I develop and produce select projects in addition to contracting with a long list of production companies specializing in commercial and television production.
+I am an independent freelance producer of commercials, film, television and digital content based in Los Angeles, CA. I am a member of the Producers Guild of America and the Academy of Television Arts and Sciences and have collaborated on work earning multiple accolades including Emmys, Clios, Lions, Addys, Effies, One Show Pencils and Webby awards.
+Under Haymaker Projects, established in 2006, I develop and produce select projects in addition to contracting with a long list of production companies specializing in commercial, television and film production.

-I have over 25 years experience producing commercial campaigns for dozens of leading commercial directors, production companies and brand advertisers.
+I have over 25 years of experience line producing commercial campaigns for industry leading directors, production companies and brand advertisers.
 From 1998 to 2006, I served as an Executive Producer at @radical.media, a global production company based in New York.
-I have also held Executive Producer positions at RSA Films (the forty-year old commercial production house of Ridley and Tony Scott) and Epoch Films (producers of Junebug and Gigantic) where I set up and oversaw branded entertainment divisions for those companies.
+Following my years at @radical.media, I served as an Executive Producer at RSA Films (the fifty-year old commercial production house of Ridley and Tony Scott) as well as Epoch Films where I set up and oversaw the branded entertainment divisions of those companies.

 My credits include the pilot for the 2008 Emmy-award winning Best Drama Mad Men on AMC; the 2006 Emmy-winning History Channel documentary series Ten Unexpected Days that Changed America; the documentary series, Iconoclasts, launched on the Sundance Channel in 2005; the docu-reality series Battlegrounds, which ended a three year run on MTV in 2004; and the documentary profile series The Life for ESPN.